Stronger Evidence for a Stronger DC

 Why is this issue important in DC?

-The recent change in federal rules means an estimated one in eight DC SNAP customers, or roughly 21,000 customers, will need to start doing additional work, school, or volunteering to keep their benefits.
-As we design Workfare, ensuring the program is easy to participate in and administer could help more people keep their benefits.
-Research has shown that SNAP is important for promoting food security and health, so protecting access to these benefits is critical.2
+Roughly one in eight DC SNAP customers (21,000 people) will need to start doing additional work, school, or volunteering to keep their benefits.
+We designed the SNAP Volunteer Program to make it easy to participate in and administer.
+Research shows that SNAP is important for promoting food security and health, so protecting access to these benefits is critical.2

 What comes next?